-Project SchedulingDevelop a project plan using best practices and provide an online environment to update.
+Project SchedulingDevelop a plan using best practices, and make updates in an online environment that's yours.
+Watch a Demo

 Centralize an Online Schedule

-Project Online offers an easy-to-use interface for team members to develop and update their project schedules.
+Project Online offers an easy-to-use interface to help team members develop and update their project schedules.
 If you prefer using a more robust tool like the desktop app of Microsoft Project, you can simply check it out using Project Pro, make changes, and check it back in.

 Establish Best Practices in Planning